Fail over VMware VMs

-This article describes how to fail over an on-premises VMware virtual machine (VM) to Azure Site Recovery.
+This article describes how to fail over an on-premises VMware virtual machine (VM) to Azure with Azure Site Recovery.

 This is the fifth tutorial in a series that shows you how to set up disaster recovery to Azure for on-premises machines.

 In this tutorial, you learn how to:

 - Verify that the VMware VM properties conform with Azure requirements.

 Tutorials show you the simplest deployment path for a scenario.
 They use default options where possible and don't show all possible settings and paths.
 If you want to learn about failover in detail, see Fail over VMs and physical servers.

 - Make sure you've set up Azure for on-premises disaster recovery of VMware VMs, Hyper-V VMs, and physical machines to Azure.

 - Prepare your on-premises VMware environment for disaster recovery.